mande-labs/testnet-1/README.md

 - Two or more CPU cores
 - At least 100 GB of disk storage
-- At least 8 GB of memory
+- At least 4 GB of memory
-- At least 100 mbps of network bandwidth

 ** HDD not recommended **